ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/i-cannot-connect-from-china-or-vietnam-or-iran-or-russia-etc-what-can-i-do.md

 If you are unable to connect from a country where there may be a restrictive national firewall we recommend enabling the **obfsproxy** or **V2Ray** options from within the IVPN client.

 When using OpenVPN we offer two solutions, V2Ray and Obfsproxy.
+For WireGuard, only V2Ray is currently available.

 Both solutions generally work well but you may find one solution is more performant and/or reliable depending on multiple variables relating to your location and the path your traffic takes to the VPN server.
 We recommend experimenting with both Obfsproxy and V2Ray options.

 <div markdown="1" class="notice notice--info">
 Please note that we do not have a solution for mobile devices running Android or iOS.
 Obfuscation protocols are currently supported only in the IVPN app for Windows, macOS and Linux.